irvined1982/openlava-web/doc/javascript.rst

         A callback to an ..js:function::`.errBack`  to execute on failure.

-.. js:attribute:: olwclient.openQueue = function(queueName, callback, errback)
+.. js:attribute:: olwclient.openQueue(queueName, callback, errback)

     Open the specified queue.